ImAleenaSajid/Student-Organizer-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Please Watch the Video Attached
+## Please Watch the Attached Working Video
 ### Made By Aleena Sajid